Friday, June 13, 2025

 2. Rapid-acting insulin: Manages spikes from meals.

-It’s important to follow the exact dosage instructions.
+It’s essential to follow the exact dosage instructions.
 Use tools like pens or pumps that are easy to use.

 Health tips for seniors with diabetes also stress the importance of being consistent.
 Keep track of your medication schedule and report any side effects right away.
 Your healthcare team can adjust your treatment as needed.